top of page

 2. Efficiency Benefits Scale with Fleet Size

 The larger the fleet, the greater the efficiency rewards.
 The impact of drone energy efficiency compounds at fleet scale, such that smaller per-flight savings become large reductions in battery cycles and even greater efficiency.
-For instance, in rural drone delivery fleets, energy savings reach up to 5% total system-wide, compounding with larger fleets and more flights.
+For example, in rural drone delivery fleets, energy savings have been found to reach up to 5% system-wide, which can compound as fleets grow and more flights are added.

 With multi‑UAV planners, we can factor in turns, climbs, and altitude changes to stay within battery limits while still meeting coverage or delivery objectives.